Kunavi22/HorseRaceTestTask/README.md

 mini-mvp application for Unity Developer position

-The project took me 7 hours to complete
+The project took me approximately 7 hours to complete